pycurl/pycurl/INSTALL.rst

   import library.
 The default is ``libcurl.lib`` which is appropriate for static linking and is sometimes the correct choice for dynamic linking as well.
 The other possibility for dynamic linking is ``libcurl_imp.lib``.
-- ``--with-openssl``: use OpenSSL crypto locks when libcurl was built against OpenSSL.
+- ``--with-openssl``: use OpenSSL/LibreSSL/BoringSSL crypto locks when libcurl was built against these SSL backends.
 - ``--with-ssl``: legacy alias for ``--with-openssl``.
 - ``--openssl-lib-name=""``: specify a different name for OpenSSL import library containing CRYPTO_num_locks.
 For OpenSSL 1.1.0+ this should be set